argoproject/Argo/docs/api/inc/post-templates.rst

    This does not remove leading images that are different from the post featured media

-   The changes to the content in this function should eventually be made permanent in the database. (@see https://github.com/INN/Largo/issues/354)
+   permanent in the database. (@see https://github.com/INN/Largo/issues/354)

    If you would like to disable this function globally or on certain posts, use the filter `largo_remove_hero`.

+   :TODO: The $hanges to the content in this function should eventually be made

    :since: 0.4 $ in Largo's single-column template